Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-In this section, we extend the DMA approach of \cite{KooKor12} to the quantile dynamic regression model introduced in the previous section.
-The problem of choosing the regressors to include in the model can be tackled from two different perspectives.
-The first approach is to consider a variable dimension model (see, e.g., \citealt{MarRob07}).
-In this paper we follow a second perspective, that is a model choice approach, which requires the estimation of all the sub-models.
-Moreover following the seminal paper of \cite{RafKarEtt10} and the econometrics application of \cite{KooKor12} we aim to apply recursively over time the model selection procedure in order to detect potential model adequacy over time.
-Following \cite{RafKarEtt10} we introduce a time-varying model index $L_{t}$ which takes values in $\left\{1,2,\ldots,K\right\}$ and indicates the model selected at time $t$.
+For the second building block of our method, we propose a dynamic procedure for selecting and combining dynamic quantile regression (QR) models.
+The challenge of determining which regressors to include in the model can be addressed from two perspectives.
+One approach is to use a variable dimension model \citep[see, e.g.][]{marin_robert.2007}.
+However, in this study, we take a different route, opting for a model selection approach that requires estimating all possible sub-models.
+Drawing inspiration from the seminal work of \cite{raftery_etal.2010}, we implement a recursive model selection process over time to continually evaluate model adequacy.
+Expanding on the framework introduced by \cite{raftery_etal.2010}, we introduce a time-varying model index $L_t$, which takes values in $\left\{1,2,\ldots,K\right\}$, representing the selected model at each time point $t$.
 We assume it has a Markov dynamics with transition matrix